SJO-C/sjo-c.github.io/content/gallery/university-challenge.md

 And was won by us [Lincoln] with **170** Points to Lancaster's **145**.

-Thus, putting us through to the 2nd Round which is expected to be broadcast on the Mon 15th Dec 2025.
+Thus, putting us through to the 2nd Round which is being broadcast on the Mon 15th Dec 2025 at 20:30.